 This recipe is from the Williams Sonoma Entertaining Cookbook.
 I’ve had the book forever but never made anything because it was a little too… Williams Sonoma.
 Expensive ingredients.
 Recipes that take hours to make.
 Photos with models who wear cuffed sleeves to a brunch in the Hamptons.
 Not really my style.

-But I noticed the recipe as I was browsing my cookbooks looking to use some of the ingredients I had on hand.
+But I noticed the recipe as I was browsing my cookbooks looking to use some of the wine I had on hand here.
 There are a lot of penne pasta recipes out there, and I’ve tried a lot of them.
 Most of the ones I’ve tried are fairly average.
 Tasty and a great weeknight meal, but nothing to write home about.

 It was really good.
 J even said it tasted like something he’d order in a restaurant.
 It’s easy enough to make after work, fancy enough to serve when company is over, and simple enough to find most of the ingredients in your pantry.